oscaribv/pyaneti/README.md

 ## Documentation

-#### Play with _test_ - Joint radial velocity and light curve fit.
+#### Play with _test_ - Joint radial velocity and transit light curve fitting.

-* There is a directory called called _inpy_, inside it you will find a directory called test.
+* There is a directory called _inpy_, inside this folder you will find a second directory called _test_.

 * This directory constains the input and data files to perform the test fit.

-* You can create an input director inside _inpy_ for each one of your systems!
+* You can create an input director inside _inpy_ for each of your systems!

 * We encorauge you to start to play with the code.

-Create your own test directory and copy all the files from _inpy/test_ directory.
+Create your own test directory and copy all the files from _inpy/test_ folder.

 ```
 mkdir inpy/my_test